AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ### Customer Management {#user-interface-customer-management}

 In the CUSTOMER MANAGEMENT section, you can view your recipients, audiences, and subscriptions.
-These lists are rea-only.
+These lists are read-only.

 * **Recipients** - Access your recipient database.
 By default, you can view their email address, first name and last name.
 Learn more about recipients in [this section](../audience/about-recipients.md).
 * **Audiences** - This is your list of audiences.
 By default, you can view their type, origin, creation/last modification dates and label.
 You can filter the list by origin.
 Learn more about audiences and lists in [this section](../audience/about-audiences.md).